 The consolidated financial statements include the parent company Wärtsilä Corporation and all subsidiaries in which the parent company directly or indirectly holds more than 50% of the voting rights or in which Wärtsilä is otherwise in control on the reporting date.
 Being in control means the power to govern the financial and operating policies of the company to obtain benefits from its activities.

 Acquired and established companies are accounted for using the purchase method of accounting.
 Accordingly, the purchase price and the acquired company’s identifiable assets, liabilities and contingent liabilities are measured at fair value on the date of acquisition.
 In the acquisition of non-controlling interests, if the Group already has control, the non-controlling interest is measured either at fair value or at the non-controlling interests’ proportionate share of the identifiable net assets.
 The difference between the purchase price, possible equity belonging to the non-controlling interests and the acquired company’s net identifiable assets, liabilities and contingent liabilities measured at fair value is goodwill.
 Goodwill is tested for impairment at least annually.
 The purchase price includes the consideration paid, measured at fair value.
 The consideration does not include transaction costs, which are recognised in the statement of income.
-The transaction costs are expensed in the same reporting period in which they occur, except the costs resulting from issued debt or equity instruments.
+The transaction costs are expensed in the same financial period in which they occur, except the costs resulting from issued debt or equity instruments.

 Any contingent consideration (additional purchase price) related to the combination of businesses is measured at fair value on the date of acquisition.
 It is classified either as a liability or equity.
-Contingent consideration classified as a liability is measured at fair value on the last day of each reporting period, and the resulting loss or gain is recognised through profit or loss.
+Contingent consideration classified as a liability is measured at fair value on the last day of each financial period, and the resulting loss or gain is recognised through profit or loss.
 Contingent consideration classified as equity is not remeasured.

-For the acquisitions occurred before 1 January 2010, the accounting principles valid at the time of the acquisition have been applied.
+For the acquisitions which occurred before 1 January 2010, the accounting principles valid at the time of the acquisition have been applied.